Sign Up for a Free Account

 Overview

 Anti-IgLON5 disease is a neurologic disorder associated with antibodies in serum and CSF against IgLON5, a neuronal surface protein of unknown function.
-The disease is characterized by a distinctive sleep disorder associated with symptoms of brainstem dysfunction, gait instability, and a variety of movement disorders (mainly chorea and craniofacial dyskinesias) and other neurologic symptoms (mainly cognitive impairment).
-Anti-IgLON5 disease is associated with specific HLA haplotypes, but neuropathological examinations show in some patients a neuronal tauopathy predominantly involving the tegmentum of the brainstem and hypothalamus.
-At present, the exact pathogenesis is unclear, but these findings put anti-IgLON5 disease at the confluence of autoimmune and neurodegenerative mechanisms.
+The disease is characterized by a distinctive sleep disorder associated with symptoms of bulbar dysfunction, gait instability, movement disorders (chorea and craniofacial dyskinesias) and other neurologic symptoms (cognitive impairment, oculomotor abnormalities, and neuromuscular manifestations).
+Anti-IgLON5 disease is associated with specific HLA haplotypes, but neuropathological examinations demonstrate neuronal loss in the hypothalamus and brainstem, accompanied in some patients by hyperphosphorylated tau aggregates that appear to be a secondary process that emerges with disease progression.
+Although the pathogenesis of anti-IgLON5 disease is not fully understood, current evidence suggests that autoimmune mechanisms may initiate a subsequent neurodegenerative process.

 Key points

-In addition to sleep problems, symptoms of bulbar dysfunction, gait abnormalities, and movement disorders including chorea and craniofacial dyskinesias are frequent and prominent at disease presentation.
+• In addition to sleep problems, symptoms of bulbar dysfunction, gait abnormalities, and other movement disorders, including chorea and craniofacial dyskinesias, are frequent and prominent at disease presentation.

 Historical note and terminology

-Anti-IgLON5 disease was described in 2014 in 8 patients presenting a neurologic syndrome with a prominent sleep disorder and antibodies directed to a neuronal surface protein named IgLON5 (22).
-Neuropathology in 2 patients showed neuronal loss and deposits of hyperphosphorylated tau protein in the brainstem tegmentum and hypothalamus.
-Since then, more than 120 cases have been reported, and the spectrum of neurologic symptoms and presentations is expanding (06).
-The underlying pathophysiology is still unclear, but the current evidence places the disease in interplay between autoimmunity and neurodegeneration.
+Anti-IgLON5 disease was described in 2014 in eight patients presenting a neurologic syndrome with a prominent sleep disorder and antibodies directed to a neuronal surface protein named IgLON5 (27).
+Neuropathology in two patients showed neuronal loss and deposits of hyperphosphorylated tau protein in the brainstem tegmentum and hypothalamus.
+Since then, a substantial number (> 300) of cases have been reported (10; 18) and IgLON5 antibodies appear to be the third most frequent neuronal antibody against surface antigens, after NMDAR and LGI1 antibodies (02).
+The spectrum of neurologic symptoms and presentations is expanding (16), and cases without an underlying tauopathy have been reported (06; 08).
+The underlying pathophysiology of anti-IgLON5 disease is still unclear, but the current evidence supports a primary autoimmune pathogenesis that could lead to neurodegeneration with neuronal loss and associated tau deposits.

 This is an article preview.